Search

 Back to top

-• in fixed or awkward position,
+• in a fixed or awkward position,

 • with constant repetition,

-• with excessive force, and
+• with excessive force and

 • without allowing the body to recover from the wear and tear.